-The main governmental incentive for the development of renewable energy projects is the remuneration of renewable energy plants under the EEG as outlined in question 4.
-As renewable plants beyond a certain size have to sell the electricity and can receive remuneration as a 'market premium', the grid operators are no longer obliged to purchase the electricity from such plants in the 'direct marketing' regime.
-However, they are still obliged to connect renewable energy plants to the grid without undue delay, to physically offtake electricity from renewable sources and to distribute it with priority over electricity from other sources.
+The main governmental incentive for the development of renewable energy projects is the remuneration of renewable energy plants under the EEG.
+Initially, statutory feed-in tariffs were paid by the grid operators who took off the electricity.
+Meanwhile, only small plants still benefit from feed-in tariffs, whereas other installations have to sell the electricity and can receive additional support as a 'market premium' payable by the grid operator, namely the difference between the market price and an 'applicable value' under the EEG.
+For most installations, support requires that the installation was successful in tender proceedings (by offering a low level of remuneration).
+As renewable plants above a certain size have to sell the electricity and can receive remuneration as a 'market premium', the grid operators are no longer obliged to purchase the electricity from such plants in the 'direct marketing' regime.
+However, they are still obliged to connect renewable energy plants to the grid without undue delay and to physically offtake electricity from renewable sources.
+Under EU Regulation 2019/943 on the internal market for electricity, which is applicable since 1 January 2020, only small renewable plants still benefit from full priority dispatch, but grid operators must still take measures to minimise the downward redispatching of electricity produced from renewable energy sources.

 Further legislation aims at promoting renewable energy from the customer side.
 For example, there is a renewable heat incentive programme that provides subsidies for exchanging old heating systems for heating systems using solar thermal energy, biomass or a heat pump.
 The Renewable Heat Act sets out rules on the use of these technologies in new buildings.
 There are also additional stipulations and funding instruments for the use of renewable heat at provincial and municipal levels.
-In the transport sector, renewable energy is promoted through minimum quotas for biofuels and through research programmes for alternative propulsion technologies and fuels.
+In the transport sector, renewable energy is promoted through requirements to reduce the output of greenhouse gases by the use of biofuels and through research programmes for alternative propulsion technologies and fuels.
 For the production of electricity for self-consumption, the EEG surcharge (which is generally levied on all electricity consumption) will be reduced by 60 per cent if the electricity is produced from renewable energy or in a highly efficient combined power and heat plant.